fbpx

 In a press conference announcing Bing’s AI integration, Microsoft shared some interesting facts about how people currently search that position AI as a solution:

-• There are 10 billion search queries a day, but Microsoft estimates that half of them go unanswered because people are using search in ways it was never originally intended to.
+• There are 10 billion search queries a day, but Microsoft estimates that half of them go unanswered because people are using search in ways it was never originally intended.

-These statistics present an opportunity for AI to improve the search experience – and with Google’s plans to integrate search with Bard, it’s clear that the AI push is gaining momentum.
+These statistics present an opportunity for AI to improve the search experience, and the AI wave is continuing to gain momentum.
 But what exactly does it mean for AI to be integrated with search, and how will it impact marketers?

 Bing home